Accenture/mercury/docs/guides/CHAPTER-5.md

 The Mercury framework is loosely coupled with Spring Boot to support REST and websocket endpoints.
 The light-weight application server for Spring Boot can be Tomcat, Jetty or Undertow.

-Unless you have a reason to use proprietary features of Spring Boot or Spring framework directly, we recommend you avoid using Spring specific features.
-We have optimized Spring Boot with custom serializers and exception handlers in the `rest-spring` module.
+For consistency, we have optimized Spring Boot with custom serializers and exception handlers in the `rest-spring` module.

-If you know what you are doing, you can use Spring Boot feature directly with the exception of the `@SpringApplication` annotation because we use the `@MainApplication` to hide the complexity of the application server.
+If you know what you are doing, you can use Spring Boot feature directly with the exception of the `@SpringApplication` annotation because we use the `@MainApplication` to enable additional automation.
 You can change the behavior of Spring Boot including auto-config classes using the `application.properties` file in the resources folder in the maven project.

 We are currently using Tomcat.
-If your organization prefers Jetty or Undertow, please adjust the pom.xml file in the `rest-spring` and `platform-core` projects.
+If your organization prefers Jetty or Undertow, you may adjust the pom.xml file in the `rest-spring` and `platform-core` projects.

 ## application.properties